jose-techcode/SysAdmin-Tool/SECURITY.md

-# 1. Política de Segurança
+# 1. Security Policy

-Obrigado por se preocupar com a segurança deste projeto!
-Para reportar uma vulnerabilidade de segurança, por favor, siga as orientações abaixo:
+Thank you for caring about the security of this project!
+To report a security vulnerability, please follow the guidelines below:

-# 2. Como reportar
+# 2. How to Report

-- Reporte no email do responsável pelo repositório.
+- Report to the repository's owner's email address.

-# 3. O que evitar
+# 3. What to Avoid

-- Não divulgue vulnerabilidades publicamente antes de termos a chance de resolver.
+- Do not publicly disclose vulnerabilities before we have a chance to resolve them.

-- Não envie exploits públicos sem autorização.
+- Do not submit public exploits without authorization.

-# 4. Nosso compromisso
+# 4. Our Commitment

-- Confirmaremos o recebimento do relatório em até 48 horas.
+- We will confirm receipt of the report within 48 hours.

-- Trabalharemos para corrigir a vulnerabilidade o mais rápido possível.
+- We will work to fix the vulnerability as quickly as possible.

-- Agradecemos sua contribuição para manter este projeto seguro!
+- We appreciate your contribution to keeping this project secure!

----
+--

-Obrigado por ajudar a manter este projeto seguro!
+Thank you for helping keep this project secure!